 Should the office of the Vice Chair of the Staff Senate become vacant during the term of office, the Chair of the Staff Senate shall call a special meeting of the Staff Senate to elect a new Vice Chair for the unexpired term.
 Nominations shall be made from the floor, and all nominees shall be current members of the Staff Senate.

-The Associate Vice Chancellor for Administration and Human Resources shall appoint an individual from his or her office to serve as Recording Secretary and to provide clerical assistance to the Staff Senate and its officers.
+The Associate Vice Chancellor for Administration and Human Resources shall appoint an individual from their office to serve as Recording Secretary and to provide clerical assistance to the Staff Senate and its officers.

 D. Meetings